Philadelphia Redevelopment Authority

 The Philadelphia Redevelopment Authority (PRA) was created by the Commonwealth of Pennsylvania's Urban Redevelopment Law of 1945.
 Until the Fall of 2011 it was known as the Redevelopment Authority of the City of Philadelphia (RDA).

 Function

 The PRA focuses on planning and developing balanced mixed-use communities to create thriving, well-served neighborhoods.
 As the public government agency charged with the redevelopment of the City of Philadelphia, the Philadelphia Redevelopment Authority provides the foundations that enable private investors to revitalize neighborhoods.
 The Authority's function is to acquire real estate using the power of eminent domain, plan for redevelopment working with private firms, and financing the redevelopment by issuing municipal bonds of the Authority, with the overall objective of eliminating urban blight in the city of Philadelphia, Pennsylvania.

 Board

 The Authority is governed by a five-member board, appointed by the mayor of Philadelphia.
-The board has the following members: